NRSP_TEMP_12: Building Integrated Research Networks to Advance the Conduct and Application of Science with Urban Communities

 Management and Organizational Structure

 Steering Committee: NRSP12 will be managed by a steering comprised of the two IRN leads (Dr Dan Cronan and Dr Joshua Arnold), Data hub leadership (Chris Barnett), professional development leadership (Dr Julie Padowski and Dr Edgar Cardenas) and project director (Dr Brad Gaolach).
-The steering committee will meet virtually monthly for the first six months of the project, every other month for the balance of year 1, and then quarterly during years 2-5 of the project.
+The steering committee will meet virtually each of the first six months of the project, every other month for the balance of year 1, and then quarterly during years 2-5 of the project.
 The steering committee, advisory committee and external reviewer will meet in person annually.
 The steering committee will review progress and ensure that activities remain aligned with project goals and stakeholder needs.
 This committee also plays a role in evaluation oversight and in planning for sustainability (e.g., identifying opportunities to institutionalize parts of the project into existing national programs).

 External Evaluation: We will employ an external evaluator throughout the project to measure the overall outcomes, successes, and challenges of the NRSP and identify areas for improvement.
-The evaluator will use qualitative, quantitative, and mixed methods; employing focus groups and individual in-depth interviews to collect primary data.
+The evaluator will use qualitative, quantitative, and mixed methods, employing focus groups and individual in-depth interviews to collect primary data.
 Additional data will also be collected from the documents and other outputs developed as part of the NRSP activities.
 They will provide summative reviews in years 2 and 5.
 They will meet annually with the steering and advisory committees at a minimum and more frequently (virtually) as needed

 Budget Justification

-TDI has developed and provide training similar to the RSA activities to National Science Foundation projects (AceelNet, Convergence Accelerator, Growing Convergence Research Programs, EPSCoR and BEACON programs), NASA, the Swiss National Science Foundation, and 6 US based Institutions (5 LGUs).
+TDI has developed and provide training similar to theRSAAs to National Science Foundation projects (AceelNet, Convergence Accelerator, Growing Convergence Research Programs, EPSCoR and BEACON programs), NASA, the Swiss National Science Foundation, European Commission and 6 US-based Institutions (5 LGUs), among many others.

 Dr. Edgar Cardenas will lead activities focused on interdisciplinary training.
 He will contribute to the design and delivery of quarterly team science and research synthesis webinars, Link & Learn events focused on networking and idea cross-pollination, team science and participatory research capacity building activities, and office hours.
 He will also co-lead the development and management of Synthesis Working Groups (SWG) and serve as a reviewer for evaluating travel grant and seed grant competition applications.
 Dr. Cardenas will serve as the institutional lead for Michigan State University.